Bobby Zarem: Legacy

-Zarem is regarded as the original New York publicist."
-He trained PR agents such as Peggy Siegal, Jason Weinberg, Liz Rosenberg, and Peter Himler, mentoring filmmakers like James Kicklighter.
+Zarem is regarded as an influential New York publicist.
+He trained PR agents such as Peggy Siegal, Jason Weinberg, Liz Rosenberg, and Peter Himler, and mentored filmmakers like James Kicklighter.

-Zarem bemoaned the state of PR in the present day.
-It's a whole different world and there's no logic to it, Zarem said, no building of a campaign.
-Today there is no schedule or program anymore, because there are so many outlets that by the time major publications learn something it's already been out on Gawker or Nikki Finke.
+Zarem lamented the state of PR in the present day, saying that "It's a whole different world and there's no logic to it, no building of a campaign.
+Today there is no schedule or program anymore, because there are so many outlets that by the time major publications learn something it's already been out on Gawker or Nikki Finke."

-Al Pacino's character, Eli Wurman, in the 2002 film People I Know takes inspiration from Zarem.
+Al Pacino's character, Eli Wurman, in the 2002 film People I Know was inspired by Zarem.
 Director Daniel Algrant had met Zarem in the early 1990s and said that the idea for his film came from watching Zarem, confined to his apartment by a broken leg, conduct his business over the phone against the backdrop of the New York City skyline.
-Pacino insisted on spending time with Zarem to prepare for his role.
+Pacino spent time with Zarem, to prepare for his role.